-As a certified Building Biology Practitioner, I am often asked “What is Building Biology?”
+As a certified Building Biology Advocate, I am often asked “What is Building Biology?”
 The answer is simple, but often ignored when designing our homes, offices, and schools.

 What is Building Biology?